-The Quacks of Quedlinburg is great.
-There is no two ways about it.
-It has drama, humour, a fun push-your-luck dynamic, balance, plenty of replay value (with two ways to play in the box and plenty of variety in the ingredients), little black bags, a passing respect for the laws of probability, opportunity to combo the heck out of the mixing phase and a very clear end to the game.
-I guess the question is: What do you add the game that has everything?
+The Quacks of Quedlinburg is a great game, no two ways about it.
+It has drama, humour, a fun push-your-luck dynamic, balance, replay value (with two ways to play in the box and plenty of variety in the ingredients), a passing respect for the laws of probability, the opportunity to combo the heck out of the mixing phase, and a very clear end to the game.
+I guess the question is: What do you add to the game that has everything?
 Another player, of course!

 A Quacks Recap

-There is a bit more to The Herb Witches Expansion than that, but for all those who haven’t played Quacks of Quedlinburg yet, here’s a quick/quack run down of what it’s all about.
+There is a bit more to The Herb Witches Expansion than just an extra player, but for all those who haven’t played Quacks of Quedlinburg yet - here’s a quick (quack) rundown of what it’s all about.

 Quacks is a game for two to four players.
 Each player takes on the role of potion pushers in the town of Quedlinburg.
 The winner is the person who has the most points at the end of nine rounds.

 Each round consists of a mixing phase and a scoring/buying phase.
-In the mixing phase, players draw potions from their bag to place into their cauldron – each ingredient pushes you along a spiral tracker that gives you score and spendies.
+In the mixing phase, players draw potions from their bags to place into their cauldron.
+Each ingredient pushes you along a spiral tracker that gives you scores and spendies.
 The further you travel, the more you get.
 But, players beware!
 Too many ‘cherry bombs’ and your potion will explode, and you will have to choose between points and prizes.

 Players can also choose to stop before this eventuality, which takes them to the scoring/buying round, where players will score points (naturally) and buy new ingredients for their pot - these will have different effects on their progress and/or their start point and score.

-Different rounds will introduce new ingredients, and player’s apothecaries develop from sorry states to cornucopias that Sir Isaac Newton would have been proud of (he was also an alchemist, don’t you know).
-As well as mixing, buying and scoring, if a player is lagging behind they can get a head start by adding rats tails to their potions – the number of tails between themselves and the lead player denotes how many spaces they can start ahead – and every round is also blessed by a fortune teller card, which can add special bonuses to that round like upping the explosion limit or allowing players to upgrade ingredients.
+Different rounds will introduce new ingredients, and players’ apothecaries develop from sorry states to cornucopias that Sir Isaac Newton himself would have been proud of (he was also an alchemist, don’t you know).
+As well as mixing, buying, and scoring, if a player is lagging behind they can get a head start by adding rats tails to their potions.
+The number of tails between themselves and the lead player denotes how many spaces they can start ahead.
+Every round is also blessed by a fortune teller card, which can add special bonuses to that round like upping the explosion limit or allowing players to upgrade ingredients.

 This all makes for a game that will usually always be a close-run thing, regardless of how many times a player blows up his cauldron (I blow up my cauldron a lot).